 Low progesterone can prevent an embryo from properly implanting in the uterine lining and is one of the main contributors to early miscarriage.
 By lowering basal cortisol levels, meditation can have a profound effect on sex hormonal balance, improving the likelihood of a healthy pregnancy.

 If you’re not sure where to start with meditation, try progressive relaxation.
 More accessible than other more advanced forms of meditation, it can be as simple as listening to an audio recording of someone leading you through a series of steps to relax each part of your body.
-A search for “progressive relaxation” or “guided meditation” should turn up plenty of great, free resources online.
+A search for “progressive relaxation” or “guided meditation” should turn up

 Once you’re ready for something more advanced, find a local meditation group and try going to a few meetings.
 I find that meditation is a lot less intimidating when you have someone to guide you through the process.
 There are a million and one different ways to meditate, so feel free to keep searching until you find one that really appeals to you and that you’ll want to practice consistently.
 Your fertility will thank you!